-NOTE - The Server layers in Figure 10-2 can be MPLS-TP or non MPLS-TP layers.
-The non MPLS-TP server layers are defined in clause 7.3.
+NOTE - The Server layers in Figure 10-2 are assumed to be non MPLS-TP layers, as defined in clause 7.3.
+When the server layer is an MPLS-TP LSP, the behaviour depends on the tunnel mode.

-11 MPLS-TP TTL Behaviour
+11 MPLS-TP TTL behaviour

-The setting of the time-to-live (TTL) field for data traffic is as defined in [IETF RFC 3443] for the short-pipe models with no PHP.
+The setting of the time-to-live (TTL) field for data traffic is as defined in [IETF RFC 3443].
+This Recommendation describes the TTL field setting for the short-pipe models with no PHP.
+The setting of the TTL field for other modes of operation is not described in this version of the Recommendation.

-The setting of the time-to-live (TTL) field for the OAM traffic is as defined in [IETF RFC 5586] and [IETF tp-oam-fw].
+The setting of the time-to-live (TTL) field for the OAM traffic is as defined in [IETF RFC 5586] and [IETF RFC 6371].